TourTrak/bikeNY-red/README.md

 ![screenshot](https://raw.githubusercontent.com/tofferrosen/bikeNY-red/master/preview.png)

-bikeNY-red is a carto styling developed for the TD Five Boro Bike Tour mobile application, and is based from the [OSM Bright template].
+bikeNY-red is a carto styling developed for the TD Five Boro Bike Tour mobile application, and was built on top of the [OSM Bright template].
 To setup and use, simply follow the instructions given by OSM-bright.

 [OSM Bright template]: https://github.com/mapbox/osm-bright